RutledgePaulV/kube-api/readme.md

 ## What

-A set of Clojure libraries for interacting with Kubernetes from a Clojure application / repl.
-Composed of a core kubernetes client + various modules offering higher level constructs (usually with some added dependencies).
+A set of Clojure libraries for interacting with Kubernetes from Clojure applications.
+Composed of a core Kubernetes client + various modules offering higher level constructs (sometimes with added dependencies).

 ## Why